5upernova-heng/EventManager-Frontend/README.md

 ### To Do List

 1. Event form change:
-   1. Multiple event at the same time
+   1. Use a uniform category
    2. Make isOnce a integer instead of a boolean (doLoop)
+   3. Multiple event at the same time
+   4.
-   3. Owner and Participants
+   5. Owner and Participants
 2. Map:
    1. Add passby nodes;
    2. The result of routes;